vo44/VS/slides.md

 Dominance Hierarchy
 > * Male Hierarchies
 > * Females are Oppressed
-* Superiority in Size, Power and Agression
+* Superiority in Size, Power and Aggression

 ---
 ## EGALITARIAN